Top 3 Air Mattress Recommendations

 Quality Sleeping Surface

 For the most part, air mattresses do not offer the same kind of support as traditional mattresses.
-That’s why the elderly are advised to use alternating air pressure mattresses if they want to sleep on an air mattress for more than a night or two.
+That’s why the elderly are advised to use alternating air-pressure mattresses if they want to sleep on an air mattress for more than a night or two.

 However, if you choose to use a traditional air mattress, go for a chambered air mattress or an air mattress with built-in air coils.
-Such structures reduce cratering into the mattress significantly and improve the overall support the air mattress delivers.
+Such structures significantly reduce cratering into the mattress and improve the overall support the air mattress delivers.

-High-risers, on the other hand, inflate to 18 to 20 inches.
+High-risers, on the other hand, inflated to 18 to 20 inches.
 The greater thickness provides ample air cushioning, which is important for seniors with mobility issues.
 They are also easier to get on and off of.

 Of all the features that an air mattress for seniors must have, the self-inflating feature must be top on the list.
 Luckily, powered pumps have almost become a standard feature in the air mattress market.

 Plug-in air pumps are the best option for seniors as they tend to offer more inflating and deflating power.
 They are also faster in their operation and will inflate the mattress much quicker than the battery-powered option.

 The alternative is a battery-powered pump, which is lighter and easier to use.
 Moreover, the lightness of battery-operated pumps bodes well for portability.
 Such pumps are inherently light and, therefore, easy for the elderly to move.

-Their most significant demerit is the limited power.
-A battery-operated air pump might struggle to inflate the mattress to the firmness required to provide seniors users with ample support.
+Their most significant demerit is limited power.
+A battery-operated air pump might struggle to inflate the mattress to the firmness required to provide senior users with ample support.

 Finally, there are mattresses with manual pumps.
 Seniors investing in air mattresses should stay away from manual pumps.
 Pumping your mattress manually is a slow, back-breaking process.

-Pressure Monitoring And Adjusting
+Pressure Monitoring and Adjusting

-This feature will come in handy for seniors looking for a mattress that does not compromise their comfort and support.
 The air pressure sensor monitors the mattress conditions and switches on the pump to maintain minimum air pressure in the mattress.
-In doing this, the mattress remains firm and supportive throughout the night.
-However, this feature is most common in premium offerings.

 Alternating Air Pressure

-Alternating air pressure is the main feature of the Alternating Pressure Air Mattresses, commonly found in hospital beds.
+Alternating air pressure is the main feature of the Alternating Pressure Air Mattresses commonly found in hospital beds.
 Such mattresses have been found to reduce pressure points, which, in turn, reduces ulcers and bedsores.

 Bedsores occur when there is pressure against the skin, limiting blood flow to that particular part or region of the skin.
 Seniors with limited movement might be unable to toss and turn as they sleep to relieve parts of the skin under high pressure.

 Air mattresses with the alternating air pressure feature work by inflating and deflating specific air cells, reducing pressure on the body, and preventing bedsores.

 You should use an air mattress with an abundance of caution.
-While the air mattress we’ve listed above will support you just fine, there are a lot of elements that affect your sleep.
+While the air mattress we’ve listed above will support you just fine, many elements affect your sleep.